rabbitstack/fibratus/docs/kevents/driver.md

 handle.type = 'Driver'
 ```

 Rule writers are encouraged to use the `load_driver` macro from the [macro library](https://github.com/rabbitstack/fibratus/blob/master/rules/macros/macros.yml).
-This macro seamlessly handles the detection of driver loading depending on whether direct events are available or either handle manager tracking is required.
+This macro seamlessly handles the detection of driver loading depending on whether direct events are available or handle manager tracking is required.